isomerpages/isomerpages-govtech/media/technews/_posts/2019-03-22-build-your-own-personal-voice-assistant-part1.md

 TL;DR: In the last few years, personal voice assistants like the Amazon Alexa and Google Home have become commonplace in our humble home.
 Many would say that the personal voice assistant is the first essential when it comes to a smart home.
 In this tutorial, we teach you how to make your own with a Raspberry Pi and Google Assistant!
 ---

 Hardware and software you need and where to find them:

  ![how govtech simulates four million bus rides a day](/images/technews/how-govtech-simulates-four-million-bus-rides-day-part1.jpg)

- For voice control setup

  <table class="table-h">
   <tr>